jsturtevant/cluster-api/docs/proposals/20200804-windows-support.md

 ### Risks and Mitigations

 - Privileged containers are not implemented.
   - There is an active discussion and [KEP](https://docs.google.com/document/d/12EUtMdWFxhTCfFrqhlBGWV70MkZZPOgxw0X-LTR0VAo/edit#) in place.
-At the Beta stage the community can do a checkpoint to determine if the solution fits customer needs
+At the Beta stage the community can do a checkpoint to determine if the solution fits user needs
 - Cloudbase-init is a third party dependency
   - This project is under Apache 2.0 License : https://github.com/cloudbase/cloudbase-init which is cleared under the CNCF Allow list: https://github.com/cncf/foundation/blob/master/allowed-third-party-license-policy.md
 - Windows image Distribution
-  - Infrastructure providers can provide the ability to use customer provided images and images provided by image-promoter are recommended for testing and demonstration purposes.
-It is recommended the customer creates their own image.
+  - Infrastructure providers can provide the ability to use user provided images and images provided by image-promoter are recommended for testing and demonstration purposes.
+It is recommended the user creates their own image.
-  - Customers using the image scripts must ensure they are following [Windows licensing requirements](https://www.microsoft.com/en-us/licensing/product-licensing/windows-server)
+  - Users using the image scripts must ensure they are following [Windows licensing requirements](https://www.microsoft.com/en-us/licensing/product-licensing/windows-server)
 - Wins.exe is a third party dependency
   - The project is under the Apache 2.0 License

 ## Alternatives

-1. An alternative to using wins and daemonsets to do the configuration to download and configure components as services using the kubeadm pre/post commands.
+1. An alternative to using wins.exe and DaemonSets to do the configuration to download and configure components as services using the kubeadm pre/post commands.
 This would require the infrastructure providers to have the ability to pass configuration through the use of these commands which is already done today.
 During the Alpha phase with the pre/post scripts being developed by individual infra providers this will not be an issue.
 With the move to Windows privileged